1

 Cut Flower: No -

-Grows Well With: Other conifers, ornamental shrubs
+Grows Well With: Other evergreens, ornamental grasses, and shrubs

 Care Tips